Trinity Western launches court action to defend law school

 "The Supreme Court of Canada is the highest court in the country, comprised of the best legal minds, and their decisions should be respected.
 In law, their decisions must be respected," he said.

 Rene Gallant, the president of the Nova Scotia Barristers' Society, said he wasn't surprised to hear about the university's decision.

 "I think that it was predicted by many," he told CBC News.

 "It was discussed during the debate that the decision that eventually was made — which was a conditional approval of the school — would be challenged in court."

 Gallant said Trinity Western is in the wrong.

 "Forcing people to sign a contract that says they will follow those beliefs and they can be expelled from the law school if they don't — including reporting on others — that takes it too far," he said.

 "That's not religious freedom that is protected, that is discrimination."

-Law societies in Alberta, Saskatchewan, P.E.I., Newfoundland and Labrador and Nunavut have decided to accept Trinity Western's graduates.
+Law societies in Alberta, Saskatchewan, P.E.I. and Nunavut have decided to accept Trinity Western's graduates.